FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th September 2022.md

 of land at Ballyanrahan, Patrickswell, Co.
 Limerick, to Mr. Billy Mann, for the sum of €1,

-subject to the purchaser being liable for legal and other costs that may arise from the disposal--- 7
+subject to the purchaser being liable for legal and other costs that may arise from the disposal
+---
+7

 and subject to the covenants and conditions contained within the contract, particulars of